 Sea salt and freshly ground black pepper, to your taste

-A few springs dill, finely chopped
+A few fronds of dill, finely chopped

 How I make it

 Place the sliced onion in a bowl and, using your hand, work in the sumac.
 Cover and set aside (this process removes the natural sourness of the onions making them much nicer to taste and easier to digest).